 - You must provide proof of residence in Galax, Grayson or Carroll County for at least the two years prior to graduation

-- You must have a completed Free Application for Federal Student Aid (FAFSA), and your “Expected Family Contribution to Education” (EFC) on your FAFSA must be below $20,000.
+- You must have a completed Free Application for Federal Student Aid (FAFSA).

 - Complete an Application for Admission to WCC